xikodev/xikodev/README.md

 - University of Zagreb, Faculty of Electrical Engineering and Computing (2024./25. - Present)

 ## My interests 💻
--  Dekstop and web application development
+-  Desktop and web application development
 -  Robotics and automation

 ## Contact information ✉️